What is a What-If Analysis in Excel?

 So we have our data table ready.
 If you want to make a profit from 7500, you need to sell at 20 per unit.

 - The what-if analysis data table can be performed with two variable changes.
 Refer to our article on what-if analysis Two-Variable Data Table.

 - What-if Analysis Goal Seek takes a few seconds to perform calculations.

 - What-if Analysis Scenario manager can give a summary with input numbers and current values together.

 This has been a guide to What-If Analysis in Excel.
-Here we discuss 3 Types of What-If Analysis in Excel such as 1) Scenario Manager, 2) Goal Seek, 3) Data Table along with practical examples and downloadable excel template.
+Here we discuss 3 Types of What-If Analysis in Excel such as 1) Scenario Manager, 2) Goal Seek, 3) Data Tables along with practical examples, and a downloadable excel template.
 You may learn more about excel from the following articles –